 8. Pour the mixture into the mold and smooth the surface evenly with a small spatula.

-Preparation of the apricot and vanilla jam:
+Preparation of apricot and vanilla jam:

-To make the jam on the fire:
+To make jam on the stove:

 To make the jam in a bread maker :

-If you have a bread maker, making jam is as easy as introducing the ingredients (cut apricots, sugar, lemon juice and vanilla pod) and activating "Program 14": this is the special jam program available in the Moulinex bread maker .
+If you have a bread maker, making jam is as easy as adding the ingredients (sliced apricots, sugar, lemon juice and vanilla pod) and activating "Program 14": this is the special jam program available in the Moulinex bread maker .

 Preparation of the cake: